 However, grooming is the one thing where you can, in fact, cut back on the costs.
 Namely, by grooming your Goldendoodle at home!
 Not only is it an easy way to save a lot of money every year, but you can also take it as a bonding experience for you and your furry little friend.

-If you’re not sure where to start, we recommend you check out all of our course on how to groom a Doodle at home.
-We’ve created home grooming tutorials for every step of the process like brushing the hair, bathing, nail clipping, and hair trimming.
+If you’re not sure where to start, we recommend you check out our course on how to groom a Doodle at home.
+We’ve created home grooming tutorials for every step of the process like brushing the hair, bathing, nail clipping, hair trimming, and much more.

 Time Investment